GRPM Research

 This year Grand Valley State University and the U.S. Fish and Wildlife Service will add to the research being conducted on the Grand River by assisting in mapping the Lower Grand River and building a habitat suitability index for juvenile Lake Sturgeon.

-Clapp Family Mastodon
+See the Clapp Family Mastodon Exhibit

 Universal Design